Phant0Meow/FemWA-FlowEngine4Minds/README.md

 ## My Real-World Case
-- While debugging code, I used the femwa.net frontend to build a Fem script debug神器.fems in about 20 minutes.
+- While debugging code, I used the femwa.net frontend to build a Fem script called super_debug.fems in about 20 minutes.
 It's amazing at finding complex, hidden bugs.
 - Once, the web version of Claude Sonnet failed to fix a bug after three attempts.
 I ran this Fem script + Xiaomi MiMo (without thinking mode) and it found the bug...
 I was stunned.
 Is this the power of a harness...?
 - Then it hit me — I wanted to jump in and intervene while the AI was running, to stop them going off track.
 I spent half a minute adding a Human speech node, then ran it again with one click.
 Changing the flow is just so convenient.